jjohannes/jjohannes/README.md

 - ✨ Support with your Gradle project [onepiece.Software/#consulting](https://onepiece.software/#consulting)

 **Most of my online content is free.
 If you want to support my work...**
-- 🗣️ Tell others about my work, [subscribe to my YouTube channel](https://www.youtube.com/c/onepieceSoftware), Star my GitHub repositories, [follow me on Twitter](https://twitter.com/jeoj)
+- 🗣️ Tell others about my work, [subscribe to my YouTube channel](https://youtube.com/@jjohannes), Star my GitHub repositories, [follow me on Mastodon](https://mastodon.social/@jendrik)
 - 💬 Give feedback and ask questions: Use the YouTube comment sections or open an issue in one of my GitHub repositories
+- 💚 If my work helps you, you can support me in doing more: [paypal.me/onepiecesw](https://paypal.me/onepiecesw)

 **Gradle How-To GitHub repositories**
 - 🔌 [gradle-plugins-howto](https://github.com/jjohannes/gradle-plugins-howto) How to write Gradle plugins - answers to questions and alternative implementation solutions